-Accidentally moved balls must be replaced, unless any of the accidentally moved balls make contact with the cue ball, thereby creating a ball-in-hand foul, in which case nothing gets replaced.
+Accidentally moved balls must be replaced, unless any of the accidentally moved balls make contact with the cue ball.
+If accidentally moved balls make contact with the cue ball, it is a ball-in-hand foul, and no balls get replaced.

-- If the accidental movement occurs between shots the ball must be replaced by the opponent before the shot is taken. - Any balls moved accidentally during a shot must be replaced by the opponent after the shot is over and all balls have stopped rolling.
+- If the accidental movement occurs between shots, the ball must be replaced by the opponent before the shot is taken. - If the accidental movement occurs during a shot, all balls accidentally moved must be replaced by the opponent after the shot is over and all balls have stopped rolling.

-NOTE: An object ball that is in motion and makes accidental contact with a bridge, cue stick, etc., is not replaced.
+NOTE: An object ball that is in motion and makes accidental contact with a bridge, cue stick, pocket marker, etc. is not replaced.